 Patrick, for its part, it is a slower and less easy to use character, but its ability to lift and throw objects can be useful both in attack and in solving environmental puzzles, some of which are also particularly cared for thanks to some objects that can only be used by starfish, which can change the morphology of the pitch.
 To close the trio there is SandyIn addition to being able to count on his karateka skills, the Texan squirrel has a practical lasso with which to glide, hang and swing on some specific hooks and even "catch" enemies on the fly, defeating them in one fell swoop.
 It goes without saying that the game tries to make us use all the characters by creating special areas for each one, giving us occasionally the possibility to change them at our convenience but obviously in some places it is mandatory to use a certain character.
 Although all are well characterized, Sandy is the most fun to use while Patrick is, on the whole, the least successful.

 On the technical front, work was carried out commendable, re-modeling through U convinces and makes everything much cleaner and softer, managing to rehydrate an old product.
 Of course, the foundations remain the same and therefore some defects and a certain underlying structural poverty are noted, yet the glance is pleasant and the graphic design does enough justice to the animated series, especially on the models of the characters, main and otherwise.
 The animations also suffer the sign of time and are a bit low-cut and cumbersome, yet they do not hamstrung the experience, if anything reinforcing the "old school" flavor of the product, which in some ways is also pleasant.
 Mandatory honorable mention to the sound sector which offers a splendid dubbing also in Italian, thanks to the presence of theentire original cast of the series.
-Claudio Moneta, Pietro Ubaldi, Riccardo Rovatti are more in part than ever and make the most of their skills, raising the value of production from a local perspective.
+Claudio Moneta, Pietro Ubaldi, Riccardo Rovatti are more partially than ever and exploit their skills to the fullest, significantly raising the value of production from a local point of view.
 Overall, the technical sector is in line with the rest of the production: in short, being not exceptional but still absolutely appreciable.

 Out of the water